- Search The Registry

 Robert Allen Cole Jr.

 *Robert Allen Cole Jr. was born on this date in 1868.
-He was an African American composer, actor, playwright, and stage producer and director.
+He was a Black composer, actor, playwright, and stage producer and director.

 At fifteen years of age, Bob had a violent confrontation with the son of the mayor of Athens and had to flee the town to live with distant relatives, of his mother’s side, in Florida.
 A short time later, he was reunited with his family after they moved to Atlanta, Georgia where he finished school but did not proceed towards higher education.
 Instead of enrolling in a college, Cole found a job at the Atlanta University.